-While the goodness of ghee for young children and adults are often discussed, benefits of ghee for babies is not spoken about.
+People often talk about how good ghee is for young children and adults, but we don't hear much about how it can benefit babies.
 So, does it mean that babies can't have ghee?
-Of course, they can, and here are a few benefits of ghee for babies:
+Of course, they can, and here are a few benefits:

 With so many benefits of ghee for babies, you must be wondering when to include ghee in your baby's diet.